PathPlanning/Push-and-Rotate--CBS--PrioritizedPlanning/README.md

     1. cbs - Conflict based search
     2. ecbs - Enhanced conflict based search.
 In the high level search secondary heuristic h3 from the [article](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875) is used.
 Low level search depends on the low_level option
     3. anytime_cbs - CBS with anytime focal search on high level and some optimal algorithm (astar or sipp) on low level, as described in [the article](https://www.ijcai.org/Proceedings/2018/0199.pdf)
     4. anytime_ecbs - ECBS with anytime focal search on high and low level.
-To update focalW on low level OPEN, CLOSE and FOCAL lists for all low level searches are saved.
+To update focal_w on low level OPEN, CLOSE and FOCAL lists for all low level searches are saved.
     5. push_and_rotate - Push and rotate
     6. prioritized_planning - Prioritized planning
 - low_level - algorithm, applied in the low level search in CBS, ECBS and Prioritized planning algorithms.
 Can take following values: